meanjs/mean/README.md

 ## Downloading MEAN.JS
 There are several ways you can get the MEAN.JS boilerplate:

-### Yo Generator
-The recommended way would be to use the [Official Yo Generator](http://meanjs.org/generator.html), which generates the latest stable copy of the MEAN.JS boilerplate and supplies multiple sub-generators to ease your daily development cycles.

 ### Cloning The GitHub Repository
-You can also use Git to directly clone the MEAN.JS repository:
+The recommended way to get MEAN.js is to use git to directly clone the MEAN.JS repository:

 ```bash
 $ git clone https://github.com/meanjs/mean.git meanjs